 1999: The new BIG production headquarters are built within just 16 months in Burghaslach.

 2003: Ernst A. Bettag passes away.

 2004: The SIMBA DICKIE GROUP takes over BIG-Spielwarenfabrik.
 CEO Michael Sieber invests around ten million euros in Burghaslach in the years to follow.

 2009: The range now comprises around 200 BIG toys.

-2010: BIG launches colorful construction site vehicles and emergency vehicles with the line BIG-POWER-WORKER.
+2010: BIG launches colorful construction site vehicles and emergency vehicles with the line BIG-POWER-WORKER and extended the line 2014 with the BIG Maxi trucks, large play vehicles in original construction design.
 Robust quality specially designed for the ergonomics of small children‘s hands.